-However, these tools can be confusing to buy, so we have compiled a neat little guide of the best quilting ruler to buy in 2021.
+However, these tools can be confusing to buy, so we have compiled a neat little guide of the best quilting ruler to buy.
 Hopefully, our guide can aid you in choosing one that will adeptly meet your needs.

 For your convenience, we’ve selected some of the best quilting rulers that you can check out right now.
 You can check our guide and be sure to find one that will fit your needs in the long term.

 Quilting rulers are made with all kinds of materials, be it clear Acrylic or plastic.
 However, the most common material is clear Acrylic because it is transparent and lets you clearly see what you’re working on.

 So, if you are beginning to quilt, we suggest picking the ones by Omnigrid.
 Their options are made of Acrylic with edge markings that provide pinpoint accuracy, ideal for accurately measuring the lengths.

 This has a dimension of 6 inches by 24 inches, which is ideal for beginners and advanced quilters alike.
 It also has an additional 1/2 inch seam allowance as a margin error correction method.

 You don’t have to worry about the ruler slipping while you’re working, as it has non-slip backing that holds it in place.